Here’s the scenario you may come across sooner or later.

 Method 1: Using the Virtual Media Manager in VirtualBox

 VirtualBox 6 added a graphical option for resizing virtual disks.
-You can find it at the file tab of VirtualBox home page.
+You can find it on the file menu of VirtualBox window.

 Keep in mind that though you increased the size of your virtual disk, the actual partition size remains the same if your space is dynamically allocated.